26-Mar-2017, 21:21 UT/GMT

 This short extract gives you a taste of the personal "Child's Horoscope" by Liz Greene.
 The small samples taken from various chapters convey an impression of the complete horoscope (18-25 pages) which can be ordered as an E-Horoscope or a bound book in the AstroShop.Most parents long to provide their children with the best they can offer on every level.
 But what is "the best"?
 The birth horoscope of a child is a map of patterns and potentials which exist in that child from the moment of birth.
 Encouragement of these potentials in childhood can help a child to develop greater confidence and hope for a future which is more authentically his or her own, so that greater happiness and fulfillment are possible later in life.
 II.
 Your Child's Psychological Type

 In this concise chapter Liz Greene describes the child's general temperament and his characteristic approach to life.The rich array of individual abilities and potentials portrayed in Roger's birth horoscope is set against the background of an inherent temperament bias which may be partly hereditary but is also the reflection of a mysterious essence which belongs to him alone.
 This mysterious "something" is already at work within Roger, helping him to develop his personality along the lines which are healthiest and most natural to him. [..]
-This is not because Roger is "difficult" it is because he must directly experience the physical facts of a situation and process this experience internally before finally accepting it.
-And around more emotive issues this will take time.
-His essentially pragmatic attitude [...]
+In fact there may be a strong temptation for parents and siblings to place more responsibilities on him than might be appropriate for a child to carry, because he may sometimes seem to have such a wise and sensible head on his small shoulders.
+Although Roger might readily [...]
 III.
 The Characters in the Story

 This chapter contains valuable information on the child's basic needs and the relationship with his parents.
 The complete horoscope covers this chapter on 5-6 pages.Every child has particular ways in which he or she experiences and seeks emotional contact with others, and this may not always accord with other, more dominant personality traits. [..]
-Attentiveness and interest matter a great deal to him he needs to be listened to, not just cuddled and so do those small but important affectionate gestures which affirm that love is not being taken for granted.
-He will readily understand social niceties such as thank-you [...] [..]
+He does not require the constant physical presence of loved ones because the relationship continues to be real in his mind and he may even enjoy periods of separation because the reunions are so delightful.
+Although he is quite capable of displaying a very changeful temper, [...] [..]
 Although circumstances such as work pressures or family conflict may make absences or separation necessary, the depth and intensity of Roger's feelings for his father will not be lessened.
 The quality of the time Roger and his father can spend together is therefore much [...]
 V. Fears and Insecurities

 Knowing about their child's fears can help parents to react with love and understanding in challenging situations.
 The child's main fears and insecurities are described on 2-3 pages in the full report.VI.
 Looking toward the future